microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/security-ediscoveryreviewsetquery.md

-Represents a review set query, which is used to query and cull data stored in an eDiscovery [reviewSet](security-ediscoveryreviewset.md).
+Represents a review set query, which is used to query and cull data stored in a Microsoft Purview eDiscovery [reviewSet](security-ediscoveryreviewset.md).

 ## Methods
 |Method|Return type|Description|